-Category 4 Hurricane Ian devastated large parts of Florida and shook the faith of millions the last week of September.
-The hurricane that was downgraded to a tropical storm after hitting land brought devastating winds of 150 mph.
-It piled ocean water onshore up to 12 feet in some places—causing a 1 in 1,000-year flood event, according to National Oceanic and Atmospheric Administration data.
-We need to ask ourselves some sobering questions.
+Category 4 Hurricane Ian devastated large parts of Florida and shook the faith of millions this week.
+The hurricane that has since been downgraded to a tropical storm brought devastating winds of 150 mph.
+It has piled ocean water onshore up to 12 feet in some places—causing a 1 in 1,000-year flood event, according to National Oceanic and Atmospheric Administration data.
+The damage and death count will be assessed over the next few days.
+In the meantime, we need to ask ourselves some sobering questions.

-The headline of this article seems ironic: “See God in the Storm.”
-How could a just God allow or even cause such disasters?
-Indeed some have ridiculed God-believing Floridians, claiming Florida got what it deserved for refusing to go along with the liberal trends of fighting “climate change” and refusing to accept transgender education in schools.
-Indeed, the Floridians who support their state’s stand against such evil are puzzled.
-Instead of God blessing them, they received a devastating storm.
+The headline of the article seems ironic “See God in the Storm”—how could a just God allow or even cause such disasters?
+Indeed some have ridiculed God-believing Floridians, claiming Florida is getting what it deserves for refusing to go along with the liberal trends of fighting “climate change” and refusing to accept transgender education in schools.
+Indeed, the Floridians who support their state’s stand against such evil are puzzled—instead of God blessing them, they received a devastating storm.
 Why?